 If you do not agree to the transfer of your personal information outside Australia, please contact us via the details set out in Section 7 below.

-5. Data quality and security
+5. Data quality, security and retention

 We have taken a number of physical, electronic and procedural steps to protect your personal information from misuse, interference, loss, unauthorised access, modification or disclosure.